-At March 31, 2016, we had cash and cash equivalents of \$136.6 million, of which \$19.9 million was held in foreign currency cash accounts, and restricted cash of \$0.3 million.
-We have also been able to fund acquisitions by using stock as purchase consideration.

-At March 31, 2016, we had no amounts outstanding under our credit facility with Silicon Valley Bank, or SVB, and \$40.0 million was available for borrowing.
+Our principal sources of liquidity are our cash and cash equivalents, marketable securities, the cash flow that we generate from our operations, and our credit facility with Silicon Valley Bank, or SVB.
+At June 30, 2016, we had cash and cash equivalents of \$147.2 million, of which \$26.7 million was held in foreign currency cash accounts, and restricted cash of \$0.1 million.
+At June 30, 2016, we had no amounts outstanding under our credit facility and \$40.0 million was available for borrowing.

 At our option, loans under the credit facility may bear interest based on either the LIBOR rate or the prime rate plus, in each case, an applicable margin.
-The applicable margins under the credit facility are (i) 2.00% or 3.50% per annum in the case of LIBOR rate loans, and (ii) 0.00% or 1.50% per annum in the case of prime rate loans (based on SVB's net exposure to us after giving effect to unrestricted cash held at SVB and its affiliates plus up to \$3 million held at other institutions).
+The applicable margins under the credit facility are (i) 2.00% or 3.50% per annum in the case of LIBOR rate loans, and (ii) 0.00% or 1.50% per annum in the case of prime rate loans (based on SVB's net exposure to us after giving effect to unrestricted cash held at SVB and its affiliates plus up to \$3.0 million held at other institutions).
 In addition, an unused revolver fee in the amount of 0.15% per annum of the average unused portion of the credit facility is payable by us to SVB monthly in arrears.